Figuring Out Gas & Galaxies in Enzo (FOGGIE). XV. Examining the Spatial and Kinematic Relationship between Circumgalactic Mg II and O VI: Absorption identification methods in SALSA

 \section{Absorption identification methods in SALSA}

-SALSA uses an iterative method to identify absorbers along a line of sight.
-First, it finds the total ion column density along a line of sight.
-Then, it sets a threshold at 80\% of the total column density and then identifies the continuous segments of gas that lie above this threshold.
-Next, SALSA masks out the regions that have already been identified.
-It then again set a line at 80\% of the column density of the remaining gas and identify the continuous segments of gas that lie above the threshold.
-Then it checks if any newly identified absorbers can be combined with absorbers from the previous steps by checking if they connect spatially and the average line-of-sight velocities have a difference of less than $\mathrm{10~km/s}$.
-It iteratively performs these steps again until the total column density of the species in question that is not contained within an absorber drops below \threshold\ (which is typically a very small fraction of the total line-of-sight column density).
+SALSA \citep{boyd_salsa_2020} is designed to identify overdensities of gas along a single 1D line of sight through a simulation.
+These overdensities of gas are physically and kinematically contiguous.
+The main algorithm behind SALSA works to identify which overdense regions, which we term mock absorbers, take up the majority of the total integrated column density in the sightline.
+Therefore our first step is to find the total ion column density along a line of sight.
+Then it sets a number density threshold such that 80\% of the column density is contained in cells above that threshold.
+Then SALSA identifies which the distinct regions above this threshold and classifies these as mock absorbers.
+Next, SALSA masks out the regions that have already been identified and again sets a line at 80\% the total column density of the remaining gas.
+Then it checks if any newly identified absorbers can be combined with absorbers from the previous steps by checking if they connect spatially and the average line of sight velocities have a difference of less than $\mathrm{10~km/s}$.
+If not, these new absorbers are added to the list of mock absorbers for that ray.
+It iteratively performs these steps again until the total column density of the species in question that is not contained within an absorber drops below \threshold\ (which is typically a very small fraction of the total line of sight column density).
 Finally, SALSA checks to see if all of the absorbers identified reach the minimum observable value, which is the same threshold that terminates the iteration process --- \threshold.
+More information about the SALSA algorithms can be found on the documentation website \footnote{\url{https://salsa.readthedocs.io/en/latest/absorber_extraction.html##spice-method}}

 The 80\% column density threshold, the velocity threshold ($\mathrm{10~km/s}$), and the minimum column density threshold \threshold\ are all parameters that are set by the algorithm and can be changed by the user.
 We choose to use the default parameters for the 80\% column density threshold and the velocity threshold.
 We change the minimum column density from its default value of $\mathrm{N = 10^{13}~cm^{-2}}$ to \threshold\ to match the other analysis in the paper.